JamyJones/Pastebin2/paste.md

    npm init -y
    ```

-### Step 2: Install Webpack and Dependencies
+### Step 2: Install Webpack and Required Packages

-Install Webpack and a minifier (like `terser-webpack-plugin`) as development dependencies:
+Install Webpack and a minifier (like Terser) using npm:

 ```bash
 npm install --save-dev webpack webpack-cli terser-webpack-plugin